Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Technique Overview

 \section{Technique Overview}

 In this section, we give an overview of the techniques employed in this paper.
 In Section~\ref{sec:alg_main}, we showcase our algorithm and explain various techniques being used to obtain a subquadratic cost per iteration.
 In Section~\ref{sec:conv_main}, we give an overview of the proof to show the convergence of our algorithm.
-To give a simpler and cleaner presentation, we assume $m_\ell=m$ for all $\ell\in [L]$.